-Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary events that have occurred in the last 10 years that would be material to a client's evaluation of Confluence or the integrity of Confluence's management.
+Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary events that have occurred in the last 10 years that would be material to a client's or prospective client's evaluation of Confluence or the integrity of Confluence's management.
 Confluence has no information applicable to this item to disclose.